-Skills Gained in a Journalism Program
+Skills Gained With a Journalism Degree

 Earning a journalism degree teaches learners a variety of skills and competencies, preparing them to excel in the industry.
 In the classroom, students learn to interview subjects, conduct research, and outline stories.

 - Written and Oral Communication